For an optimal site experience, we recommend using a different browser.

 Does Chubb BTI provide cover if a person contracts COVID-19 and needs to change or cancel their travel plans?

-Policy includes cover up to the amount shown on the Schedule for loss of deposits, cancellation and curtailment expenses only if one of the following occurs:
+Policy includes cover up to the amount shown on the Schedule for loss of deposits, cancellation and curtailment expenses for losses such as but not limited to:

 • A Covered Person dies unexpectantly from COVID-19